magic42/magento2-import-export-category/README.md

 ## Manual Install

-- Create a new directory at `<magento_root>/app/code/Navin/Importexportcategory`
+- Create a new directory at `<magento_root>/app/code/Navin/ImportExportCategory`
 - Copy or clone this repository into this directory
 - `ssh` to your magento instance
 - `cd` to your Magento Root directory
-- Run command `php bin/magento module:enable Navin_Importexportcategory`
+- Run command `php bin/magento module:enable Navin_ImportExportCategory`
 - Run command `php bin/magento setup:upgrade`
 - Run command `php bin/magento setup:static-content:deploy`
 - And finally Flush the Magento Cache with `php bin/magento cache:flush`